-Unless otherwise specified by the Contract or accepted by Transport and Main Roads, the Contractor shall decommission all Existing ITS components made redundant by Early, Temporary or Permanent ITS components.
+Unless otherwise specified by the Contract or accepted by the department, the Contractor shall decommission all Existing ITS components made redundant by Early, Temporary or Permanent ITS components.

 Prior to the decommissioning of any Existing ITS component, the respective Early, Temporary or the Permanent ITS component shall be successfully commissioned by the Contractor and Transport and Main Roads shall have accepted operational control of the ITS component.